gftf2011/arch-unit-js/README.md

 ## :page_facing_up: About

 A JavaScript/TypeScript library for enforcing architectural rules and constraints in your codebase.
 Inspired by ArchUnit for Java, this tool provides a fluent API to define and validate architectural boundaries, naming conventions, and dependency rules.
-It is agnostic about the testing framework and supports for several OSs !
+It is agnostic about the testing framework and supports for several OS systems !

 > **Note**: Backend-focused (frontend support coming soon).